1-alex98/billing/ReadMe.md

 creates the corresponding type.
 Post on `/types/initialization` initializes standard types.

-### Authetification
+### Authentication

-Writing actions require authetification.
+Writing actions require authentication.
 In development mode user and password is admin.
 HTTP basic auth is used.

 ### Bill creation